Pasta with Savoy Cabbage-Lemon Cream Sauce

 Jump to Carbon Footprint

-The recipe is very simple: you only need a few ingredients and you can have a meal on the table in less than twenty minutes.
+The recipe is very simple: you only need a few ingredients, and you can have a meal on the table in less than twenty minutes.
 So if you’re in a hurry, it’s perfect.

 When buying lemons, make sure they are organic: we want to use the zest here too, so it is best if they have not been treated with herbicides or pesticides.
-It may be tempting to skip the zest and just use lemon juice instead, but I really recommend using a lemon: It’s the zest that gives you that great fresh lemon flavour.
+It may be tempting to skip the zest and just use lemon juice instead, but I really recommend using a lemon: It’s the zest that gives you that great fresh lemon flavor.

 Recipe #